-“If I didn’t put his homework in his folder, put the folder in his backpack and ask the teacher to get him to take it out, he would never turn in any homework,” says a mother of a son with ADHD.
+“If I didn’t put his homework in his folder, put the folder in his backpack, and ask the teacher to get him to take it out, he would never turn in any homework,” says a mother of a son with ADHD.

 “I have to sit right with her to get her to do her homework.
-It takes hours and by the time it’s over we can barely stand each other,” says a father of a teen with learning disabilities.
+It takes hours, and by the time it’s over, we can barely stand each other,” says a father of a teen with learning disabilities.

-It all starts out of clear and defined need; young children need adults to teach them how to plan, prioritize, and manage time and multi-step projects or actions.
+It all starts with clear and defined needs: young children need adults to teach them how to plan, prioritize, and manage time and multi-step projects or actions.
 Toddlers know that they put on their pajamas and brush their teeth before they get in bed.
 Preschools are set up for young minds who have short attention spans and can only hold a couple of behavioral rules at a time (walk, don’t run, hands to ourselves, indoor voices).

 Parents intuitively know that they need to put breakables up high when their baby starts crawling.
 They know they need to block the stairs and keep the back door shut.
-Without consciously thinking about it, parents masterfully step into the role of their child’s brain, specifically the frontal lobe which houses the executive skills functions.
+Without consciously thinking about it, parents masterfully step into the role of being their child’s brain, specifically the frontal lobe, which houses the executive skills functions.

 When children are young, it usually doesn’t look like anything but attentive parenting.
-The shadow side of helping too much becomes more apparent in the middle and high school years and often becomes an even bigger problem in college and into adulthood.
-Outside demands keep increasing; teachers expect students to be able to juggle multiple classes and assignments and have a basic handle on organization, time awareness, ability to prioritize and the perseverance to get the work and activities completed.
+The shadow side of helping too much becomes more apparent in the middle and high school years and often becomes an even bigger problem in college and adulthood.
+Outside demands keep increasing.
+And teachers expect students to be able to juggle multiple classes and assignments and have a basic handle on organization, time awareness, ability to prioritize, and the perseverance to get the work and activities completed.

-Parents don’t want to see their beloved children struggle, make mistakes or fail.
-But the time comes when parents must step back, look at the habits they have created and use their own executive functioning skills to make a new plan—one that will help their son or daughter train their own brain.
+Parents don’t want to see their beloved children struggle, make mistakes, or fail.
+But the time comes when parents must step back, look at the habits they have created, and use their own executive functioning skills to make a new plan—one that will help their son or daughter train their own brain.

-Here’s a scenariou that might sound familiar: Sara started to see that her own behavior was interfering with her 10-year-old son Dylan’s development when her sister Jennie visited and watched Sara do all the thinking and planning for both Dylan and herself.
+Here’s a scenario that might sound familiar: Sara started to see that her own behavior was interfering with her 10-year-old son Dylan’s development when her sister Jennie visited and watched Sara do all the thinking and planning for both Dylan and herself.

 “Why are you getting everyone’s stuff?” her sister Jennie asked.

 “I have to.
-Dylan would forget something like his gloves and that would ruin things for all of us,” Sara quickly replied.
+Dylan would forget something like his gloves, and that would ruin things for all of us,” Sara quickly replied.

 “But why do you have to do it?” her sister pushed.
 “Can’t you give him a checklist or make a video of what he needs or just ask him to get one thing at a time?
-You don’t actually have to do this for him.
+You don’t have to do this for him.
 How will he ever learn to do it himself?”

 Jennie, being the observer, could see that this dynamic wasn’t good for anyone, especially Dylan.
-She also knew that parents can’t go from doing it all to doing nothing.
+She also knew that parents couldn’t go from doing it all to doing nothing.
 That was a set-up for failure.

-And though she had some good suggestions, both Sara and Dylan needed to take a step back in order for Dylan to know how to get from where he was to where he wanted and needed to be.
+And though she had some good suggestions, both Sara and Dylan needed to take a step back for Dylan to know how to get from where he was to where he wanted and needed to be.

 It is never too late to change the terms of engagement with your child or teen.
 It is natural to do less as children grow.
 Even kids who seem lazy and unmotivated can change when parents change their role in the relationship.
 When adults can give their children real, practical tools along with a clear and voiced belief that the child can learn, everyone benefits.
-Today, Dylan packed up his ski gear; tomorrow, he will learn what he needs to be ready for school, without Sara doing it for him.
+Today, Dylan packed up his ski gear; tomorrow, he will learn what he needs to be ready for school without Sara doing it for him.
 Then they can celebrate together.